amandaghassaei/canvas-capture/README.md

 import * as CanvasCapture from 'canvas-capture';

 CanvasCapture.init(document.getElementById('my-canvas'), {
+  // Verbosity of console output.
-  verbose: true, // Verbosity of console output, default is true,
+  verbose: true, // Default is true.
-  showRecDot: true, // Show a red dot on the screen during records, default is false.
+  // Show a red dot on the screen during records.
+  showRecDot: true, // Default is false.
+  // CSS overrides for record dot.
-  recDotCSS: { right: '0', top: '0', margin: '10px' }, // CSS overrides for dot, default is {}.
+  recDotCSS: { right: '0', top: '0', margin: '10px' }, // Default is {}.
-  showAlerts: true, // Show alert dialogs during export in case of errors, default is false.
+  // Show alert dialogs during export in case of errors.
+  showAlerts: true, // Default is false.
+  // Show informational dialogs during export.
-  showDialogs: true, // Show informational dialogs during export, default is false.
+  showDialogs: true, // Default is false.
-  ffmpegCorePath: './node_modules/@ffmpeg/core/dist/ffmpeg-core.js', // Path to a copy of
+  // Path to a copy of ffmpeg-core to be loaded asynchronously.
-  // ffmpeg-core to be loaded asynchronously.  ffmpeg-core has not been included in this
+  // ffmpeg-core has not been included in this library by default because
-  // library by default because it is very large (~25MB) and is only needed for mp4 export.
+  // it is very large (~25MB) and is only needed for mp4 export.
+  ffmpegCorePath: './node_modules/@ffmpeg/core/dist/ffmpeg-core.js',
   // By default, ffmpegCorePath is set to load remotely from
   // https://unpkg.com/@ffmpeg/core@0.10.0/dist/ffmpeg-core.js
-  // If you would like to load locally, you can set ffmpegCorePath to load from node_modules
+  // If you would like to load locally, you can set ffmpegCorePath to
+  // load from node_modules:
+  // './node_modules/@ffmpeg/core/dist/ffmpeg-core.js'
-  // ('./node_modules/@ffmpeg/core/dist/ffmpeg-core.js') using a copy of @ffmpeg/core installed
-  // via npm, or copy the files at https://unpkg.com/browse/@ffmpeg/core@0.10.0/dist/ ,
+  // using a copy of @ffmpeg/core installed via npm, or copy the files
+  // (ffmpeg-core.js, ffmpeg-core.wasm, and ffmpeg-core.worker.js), save
-  // save them in your project, and set ffmpegCorePath to point to the ffmpeg-core.js file.
+  // them in your project, and set ffmpegCorePath to point to
+  // ffmpeg-core.js
 });
 ```